How to Write a Software Development Project Plan?

 Project organization

-A software development plan should depict the team’s structure, assign the managers of the project, and their responsibilities.
-You can create a table with all project participants and describe their functions in detail – here’s an excerpt from a software development planning template.
+A software development plan should depict the team’s structure, assign the project managers, and describe their responsibilities in detail.
+You can create a table with all project participants and describe their functions in detail—here’s an excerpt from a software development planning template.

 software development plan template